nilsmartel/GPGPU-Image-Drawing/README.md

 - The compute shader writes to an `rgba8unorm` storage texture.
 - The render pass samples that texture and draws it to the swapchain surface.
 - On resize, the storage texture and bind groups are recreated to match the new size.
+- Actual Compute Code can be found in the wgsl files under `src/shader`